hotosm/docs/docs/techdoc/README.md

    “ODK incorporates a new functionality” can become “ODK has brought in a new feature”.

-   “Field Mappers select (or are allocated) individual tasks within a project’s AOI” could be changed to “Field Mappers choose or are given tasks that are part of a project’s Areas Of Interest.”
+   “Field Mappers select (or are allocated) individual tasks within a project's AOI” could be changed to “Field Mappers choose or are given tasks that are part of a project's Areas Of Interest.”

 4. **Avoid long paragraphs**.
 Short paragraphs that pass a clear message are less clumsy and flustering for readers.
 Breaking down